AI4Finance-Foundation/ElegantRL/elegantrl_helloworld/README.md

 We suggest to following this order to quickly learn about RL:
 - DQN (Deep Q Network), a basic DRL algorithms in discrete action space.
 - DDPG (Deep Deterministic Policy Gradient), a basic DRL algorithm in continuous action space.
-- PPO (Proximal Policy Gradient), a widely used DRL algorithms in continuous action space.
+- PPO (Proximal Policy Gradient), a widely used DRL algorithm in continuous action space.

 We hope that the `ElegantRL Helloworld` would help people to learn about reinforcement learning and quickly run a few introductory examples.